 If you find yourself trying to decide between a golden retriever and a Lab, check out our article that examines the differences between the two.

 Most people think of poodles as a small breed, but these dogs actually come in three different official sizes: toy, miniature and standard.
 And, while toy and miniature poodles are indeed tiny pups, standard poodles usually weigh about 50 to 70 pounds and stand 22 inches tall at the shoulder.

 Poodles are incredibly intelligent dogs, who are often easy to train.
-They are also loving, sensitive and gentle dogs that make great companions for children.
+They are also loving, sensitive and gentle dogs that make great family dogs for children.
 However, it is the poodle’s “hypoallergenic” coat that makes them a favorite of many families.
 Additionally, they are pretty calm and tidy dogs, who often adapt to apartment life well.

 Poodles don’t present many challenges for owners, and they are one of the best breeds for first-time owners.
 However, they do bond strongly with their people, and they can become quite anxious when left alone.
 They also require more exercise than many people anticipate, so be sure you are ready to take frequent trips to the park with your poodle.